- Dress Shoes

 - Razors-shave gel

-- Curling or Flat Iron (After some debate RC does allow these on the boat.
+- Curling or Flat Iron (After some debate they do allow these on the boat.
 Yay!)

 - Nail clippers/file/polish

 - Multiplug for outlet (Usually there one outlet and many things to charge)

 - Laptop & Charger (I wouldn’t recommend this, you might be tempted to work)

 - I.D.-Drivers License

 - Birth Certificate